aimtiaz11/customer-api-raml/README.md

 ## 2. Assumptions

-In this exercise, we will make the assumption that the API server is protected by a Authorization Server which will do the OAuth verifications.
+In this exercise, we will make the assumption that the API server is protected by an Authorization Server which will do the OAuth verifications.

 ## 3. Security considerations